redis-developer/gitpod-express-redis/README.md

 });
 ```

-The [Redis `INCRBY`](https://redis.io/commands/incrby/) command atomically incrememnts the numeric value stored at a given key by a specified amount.
+The [Redis `INCRBY`](https://redis.io/commands/incrby/) command atomically increments the numeric value stored at a given key by a specified amount.
 If the key doesn't exist, Redis creates it for us (this is why we don't need to store an initial value of 0 in Redis in the home page route).  `INCRBY` returns the new value stored at the key, and that's what we send back to the front end.

 #### Pressing the Reset Button